 Clinical Policy Bulletin: Clinical Trials, Coverage of Routine Patient Care Costs

-Consistent with Centers for Medicare & Medicaid Services (CMS) policy, Aetna covers medically necessary routine patient care costs in clinical trials (in the same way that it reimburses routine care for members not in clinical trials) according to the limitations outlined below.
+Consistent with Centers for Medicare & Medicaid Services (CMS) policy and Patient Protection and Affordable Care Act (PPACA) requirements, Aetna covers medically necessary routine patient care costs in clinical trials (in the same way that it reimburses routine care for members not in clinical trials) according to the limitations outlined below.
 All of the following limitations apply to such coverage:

 All applicable plan limitations for coverage of out-of-network care will apply to routine patient care costs in clinical trials; and